 Paramedic Program Applications

 Each paramedic training program has their own application period and application process.
-The 2018 Good Samaritan Hospital application will be posted here in February or March 2018 with a program start of late August 2018 and completion of July 2019.
-Check back for updates.
-Please note: Good Samaritan will require College of DuPage Anatomy 1500 or equivalent by the program start date in late August 2018.
+The 2018 Good Samaritan Hospital application will be posted here beginning Monday February 5, 2018 at 9 a.m. local time for their program that starts August 27, 2018 and completion of July 2019.
+Please note: Good Samaritan will require College of DuPage Anatomy 1500 or equivalent by the programstart date of August 27, 2018.
 Central DuPage & Edward Hospital programs will require College of DuPage Anatomy 1500 or equivalent at time of application for their 2019 program and Bio-Medical Terminology at time of program start in 2019.

 College of DuPage offers Paramedic Training, an A.A.S.
 Degree in E.M.S. and a certificate program through affiliated area resource hospitals (Central DuPage, Edward, and Good Samaritan) once a year.
-All three (3) programs listed are accredited by CAAHEP/CoAEMSP.
+All three (3) programs listed are accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) upon the recommendation of the Committee on Accreditation of Education Programs for the Emergency Medical Services Profession (CoAEMSP).

 Each program will have its own application period followed by an entrance exam and interviews for qualified applicants.
 Each program is responsible for determining which applicants are selected for their 1 year training program.
 All training and education is completed at the hospital training site.
 Each program has its own start and end dates, class dates and times, and approved providers for field training.
 Application announcements will be posted on this webpage when available.